 With all those private docks, not to mention lily pads, other aquatic plants and additional structures such as pilings and tree branches, Devil’s Lake really looks like a prime bass lake.

-However, if you like bass fishing and will be in this area, it’s still worthwhile.
-Anglers do report fair catches of decent-sized largemouth bass here on occasion and there are lots of fun structures to fish.
+However, it’s still worthwhile if you like bass fishing and will be in this area.
+Anglers occasionally report fair catches of decent-sized largemouth bass, and there are lots of fun structures to fish.

 Before you go, brush up on your bass fishing techniques and tips.